 Exclusivity in a contract is designed to lock you into their service even after the honeymoon period where you no longer hear from them and realise they are doing very little to sell your business.
 It does however lock you into paying commission regardless of who sells your business.

 Bonza Tip – Ask why you are signing exclusivity and what you can do if you are dissatisfied with the service after two or three months.

-At Bonza, with no commission, we outperform the market success rate by 250%.
-Why because we have built our business to sell businesses, fast, efficiently and cost effectively.
+At Bonza, with just our low fair flat fee starting from $3,990+GST, we outperform the market.
+Why? because we have built our business to sell businesses, fast, efficiently and cost effectively.